sachinkumarsingh092/multi-agent-leetproof/README.md

   --max-workers 2
 ```

 Worker runs are stored under `my-project/.orchestrator/runs/`.
-Combined results
-are stored under `my-project/.orchestrator/integrations/`.
-A completed run has
-`"status": "SUCCESS"` in `integration_result.json`.
+Combined results are stored under `my-project/.orchestrator/integrations/`.
+A completed run has `"status": "SUCCESS"` in `integration_result.json`.

 ## Current state

 The planner splits a project into single-method tasks.
-Docker workers generate
-formal contracts, implementations, tests, property tests, and proofs.
-The
-result gate checks hashes and rejects incomplete proofs.
-The integrator places
-accepted modules in separate namespaces and verifies them together.
-The current integrator combines verified modules through imports.
+Docker workers generate formal contracts, implementations, tests, property tests, and proofs with the help of the leetproof engine.
+The result gate checks hashes and rejects incomplete proofs.
+The integrator places accepted modules in separate namespaces and verifies them together.
+The current integrator combines verified modules through imports only and doesn't work a glue agent or anything.